Amayes-Slh/Ebook-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Before start

+Change the constance API_URL in the Header.js file if you wan to switch from localhost to your network.

 ## Available Scripts

 In the project directory, you can run:

+### npm install

+To install all dependencies of the app

 ### `npm start`